Landau Instability and soliton formation: Conclusion and discussion

-{\it Conclusion and discussion.}---To conclude, from full nonlinear simulations, we have found that an unstable superflow evolves into a homogeneous state with a velocity less than the critical velocity.
-Furthermore, we have identified generation of winding numbers from dark soliton/vortex formations as the underlying physical mechanism.
-The real-time evolution exhibits transient turbulent behavior.
-It is natural to expect that if we keep driving the system so that it remains above the critical velocity, we should find a steady turbulent state.
-Indeed this is the case and will be reported elsewhere.
+To conclude, from full nonlinear simulations, not only have we found that an unstable superflow evolves eventually into a homogeneous state with a velocity less than the critical velocity, but also succeeded in identifying generation of winding numbers from dark soliton/vortex formations as the underlying physical mechanism for the velocity reduction.

-We expect that the physical mechanism uncovered here, i.e. the system reduces velocity by nucleating solitons, should have wide applications.
-Here we mention two examples.
-In~\cite{Eckel:2017uqx}, a supersonically expanding ring-shaped Bose-Einstein condensate was studied and production of solitons and vortices was observed.
-The mechanism of our paper provides a natural explanation for the physics behind these soliton productions.
-In~\cite{Li:2019swh,Xia:2019eje}, rotating superfluids were studied and vortex generation was observed near the edge of the superfluid, but not in the interior.
-Again our mechanism provides a simple explanation: the edge of the rotating superfluid has the largest linear velocity and when it exceeds the critical velocity, vortices are then formed near the edge to reduce the velocity.

-{\it Acknowledgements.}---This work is partially supported by NSFC with Grant No. 11675015, 11775022, 11847001, 11875095, 11975235, 12005008, and 12075026.
-S.L. is supported by Yanling Young Teacher Program of Lingnan Normal University.
-H.L. is supported by the Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567.
-Y.T. is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences with Grant No.XDB23030000.
-H.Z. is supported in part by FWO-Vlaanderen through the project G006918N, and by the Vrije Universiteit Brussel through the Strategic Research Program ``High-Energy Physics".
-He is also an individual FWO Fellow supported by 12G3518N.